Chesterkxng/alx-system_engineering-devops/0x00-shell_basics/README.md

 : a script that display current directory contents, including hidden files(starting with.)
 5-listfilesdigitonly
-: a script that display directory contents (long format, user and group IDs displayed numerically and hidden files)
+: a script that display directory contents (long format, user and group IDs displayed numerically and hidden files) 6-firstdirectory
+: a script that create a directory in another directory